hlb8122/mempool-sync-gadget/README.md

 mempool-sync-gadget --peerip X.X.X.X --peerport Y --rpcusername xxxxxx --rpcpassword yyyyyy
 ```

-where `X.X.X.X:Y` is the address of machine A and `z` is the length of the heartbeat period in milliseconds.
+where `X.X.X.X:Y` is the address of machine A.

 For more options `mempool-sync-gadget --help`.